 For those that want a versatile mop that can seamlessly clean large messes and areas, and that has lots of cleaning attachments to leverage that steam power into other cleaning chores besides just the floors, the Shark Lift-Away Pro is our top recommendation.
-It does cost more than most mops at $160, but if you're planning on using its floor cleaning power and all of its attachments to their full capacity, it is well worth the money.
+It does cost more than most mops, but if you're planning on using its floor cleaning power and all of its attachments to their full capacity, it is well worth the money.
 If you don't need all those extra cleaning attachments and don't tend to clean particularly big messes or large areas, the less expensive but still very powerful Bissell PowerFresh Deluxe is probably a better choice.
 However, for those that have more than the standard kitchen and 2 bathrooms worth of tile/stone, or that tend to find their floor caked in mud more often than they'd like, the Shark Lift-Away Pro is a great option.

 Shark Lift-Away Pro Review